hideoussquid/aureus-12-bitcore/README.md

 out collectively by the network.
 Aureus Core is the name of open source software which enables the use of this currency.

+This version is designed for use with copay's Insight system

 License
 -------